bill-of-materials/awesome-minitel/readme.md

 Minitel server implementations.
 The idea of these projects is to serve content (VDT pages, text, other...) to clients (software running on a companion board/computer next to the Minitel or on the Minitel directly).
+Most of the time, these projects are meant to work with Websockets, Telnet, SSH, a directly serial connected terminal, or natively on a X.25 network.

-Depending on your client and the way the client is able to fetch content, some of these projects may or may not be suitable for you.
+Depending on your architecture, client and the way the client is able to fetch content, some of these projects may or may not be suitable for you.

-Most of the time, these projects are meant to work with Websockets, Telnet, SSH, or natively on a X.25 network.

 - [Zigazou/PyMinitel](https://github.com/Zigazou/PyMinitel) - A python library
   to control a Minitel from a computer running Linux using a serial interface.